rossrobino/domco/apps/docs/src/server/content/_preview.md

 };
 ```

-## Create Full-Stack Applications with Vite

 domco turns your [Vite](https://vitejs.dev) project into a full-stack application.
-You can take advantage of Vite's build pipeline, plugins, and HMR on the server using web APIs. domco enables the following in addition to Vite.
+You can take advantage of Vite's build pipeline, plugins, and HMR on the server using web APIs.

+domco enables the following in addition to Vite.

 - Automatic [entry point configuration](/tutorial#entry-points) for client and server builds.
 - Development and preview server configuration.